Old City, Jiddah

 When I took this picture I relised that there was a man looking from the window(Not seen in the picture).for a second I thought he would come out of his house and ask me why the heck am I taking pictures of his house,,but thank God he didn`t,LOL!!!

 Jeddah the fragrance of the past magnificence of the present lamps of love.
 People of Jeddah symbol of generosity and nobility.
 Since the dawn of the flourishing Saudi era all available potentials were utilized to the maximum.
 The fountains of welfare flowed abundantly, so that Jeddah, like other cities, was able to enjoy ample share of progress and development.
 All basic foundations for its progress and construction were laid down.
 Jeddah became the Sleepless City, with over one hundred and twenty thousand lamp posts illuminating its streets and lanes, restoring daylight to its night with absolute contentment.

-One of the largest in Old Jeddah, Hanafi Mosque was built in 1902 AD when the city was still part of the Ottoman Empire.
+One of the largest in Old Jeddah, Hanafi Mosque was built while the city was still part of the Ottoman Empire (I've seen conflicting reports, one dates it to 1824 AD and the other to 1902 AD).
 Although painted white and lacks a dome, this mosque is very Ottoman in style, particularly its minaret, which is thin and pencil-shaped with geometric designs, similar to those seen in Istanbul.

 Jeddah the bride of the Red Sea, contains many old buildings.
 Some of them are still existing like: AAL-Nasif house, AL-Jamjoum House at AL-Yeman area, Baeshen House, AL-Gabil House, AL- Shfie Mosque at AL-Mazloum area, AL Banajah House, AL Alzaher at AL-Sham area, some of these buildings eached more than 30 meters in height.